Catlow

 Catlow is a 1971 American Western film, based on a 1963 novel of the same name by Louis L'Amour.
-It stars Yul Brynner as a renegade outlaw determined to pull off a Confederate gold heist.
+It stars Yul Brynner as Jed Catlow, a renegade outlaw determined to pull off a Confederate gold heist.
 It co-stars Richard Crenna and Leonard Nimoy.
 Nimoy mentioned this film in both of his autobiographies because it gave him a chance to break away from his role as Spock on Star Trek.
 He mentioned that the time he made the film was one of the happiest of his life, even though his part was rather brief.
-The film contains a lot of tongue-in-cheek and sardonic humor, especially between Brynner and Crenna's characters.
+The film contains a lot of tongue-in-cheek and sardonic humor, especially between Brynner and Crenna's characters Catlow and Ben Cowan.

 Plot

-Jed Catlow and Ben Cowan served together in the Civil War and became friends, but now Catlow is a thief and Cowan a marshal tracking him down.
+Jed Catlow and Ben Cowan served together in the Civil War and became friends but now Catlow is a thief and Cowan a marshal tracking him down.
 Catlow is accused of rustling cattle, especially from the wealthy rancher Parkman.
-Parkman has hired a vicious gunfighter, Orville Miller, to kill Catlow.
-Offering to turn himself in, Catlow joins Cowan on a stagecoach to Fort Smith, but his men stage an ambush.
+Parkman has hired vicious gunfighter Orville Miller to kill Catlow.
+Offering to turn himself in, Catlow joins Cowan on a stagecoach to Fort Smith but his men stage an ambush.
 Catlow heads for Hermosillo, Mexico, where a woman named Rosita is in love with him and a $2 million shipment of gold is arriving soon by mule train.
 The ranchers send Cowan after him along with Miller.
 Catlow gets the drop on Miller during a bath and hits him with a jug that shatters, cutting Miller's vocal cords.
-After a later confrontation, Catlow tosses the bound marshal across a horse with a badge pinned on his backside and turns him loose.
+After a later confrontation, Catlow tosses the bound Cowan across a horse with a badge pinned on his backside and turns him loose.

-He is later bushwhacked by Miller; and even later he rescues the nephew of a Mexican general who had been attacked by Apaches, then both are attacked by Apaches and Cowan barely avoids a plunge to his death off a cliff.
-Allowed to recover at General Calderon's grand hacienda because he saved his nephew, Cowan becomes attracted to Christina, the general's daughter.
+Cowan is bushwhacked by Miller and later rescues Diego Recalde, the nephew of Mexican General Calderon who had been attacked by Apaches.
+Both are attacked by Apaches and Cowan barely avoids a plunge to his death off a cliff.
+Allowed to recover at General Calderon's grand hacienda because he saved Recalde, Cowan becomes attracted to Christina, the general's daughter.
 After stealing the army's gold, Catlow flees toward the scorching desert and into dangerous Apache territory.
 He rejects Rosita, who angrily recruits men to go with her after Catlow and kill him.
 Cowan follows, as usual, but Miller shows up and shoots Cowan, wounding him.
 Catlow picks up Cowan's gun and shoots Miller.
 Christina will take care of Cowan.
-Meantime, a smiling Catlow puts on his friend's badge and gives an indication that he will turn to the right side of the law.
+Meantime, a smiling Catlow puts on Cowan's badge and gives an indication that he will turn to the right side of the law.